ht-diva/harmonization_pipeline/README.md

 * with the [pre-filtering](dag_prefiltering.svg) option, or<br />
 * with the [post-filtering](dag_postfiltering.svg) option, or<br />
 * with the [delivery](dag_delivery.svg) option<br />

-## Credits
-The fine mapping branch of this pipeline has been realized by [Michele Filosi](https://github.com/filosi), see more at [https://github.com/EuracBiomedicalResearch/finemap_pipeline](https://github.com/EuracBiomedicalResearch/finemap_pipeline).